trinodb/trino.io/development/roles.md

 * Ask for clarification if you are confused by a suggested change.
 * Speak up if your contribution appears to be stuck.
 * Read the project vision and development philosophy.
-* Follow the style guidelines and more importantly, follow the Presto coding conventions by matching your code to the existing code.
-Keep in mind the Presto development philosophy is to have all code appear as if it were written by a single person.
+* Follow the style guidelines and more importantly, follow the Trino coding conventions by matching your code to the existing code.
+Keep in mind the Trino development philosophy is to have all code appear as if it were written by a single person.
 * Sign the contributor license agreement (CLA).

 ## Reviewers

-A reviewer reads a proposed change to Presto, and assesses how well the change aligns with the Presto vision and guidelines.
+A reviewer reads a proposed change to Trino, and assesses how well the change aligns with the Trino vision and guidelines.
 This includes everything from high level project vision to low level code style.
 Everyone is invited and encouraged to review others' contributions -- you don't need to be a maintainer for that.